Dungeons & Dragons

 For Teens

-We have one D&D session each month for the teens ages 12 to 18.
+We have one or two D&D sessions each month for the teens ages 12 to 18.
 If you are new to the Madison Library District Teen Dungeons and Dragons Group, we extend a warm welcome and look forward to you joining us.
 Both beginners and experienced players are welcome to play.
-As we are meeting over ZOOM, all players will need:
+All players will need:

 For Players WHO HAVE NEVER PLAYED Dungeons and Dragons: